 The next stage is to take these individual VLANs which connect many groups of computers and extend the model.
 Indeed a device can be a member of multiple VLANs and messages can be broadcast to specific devices by sending them to specific VLANs only.
 The issue with this setup is that routers still need to transmit packets across these different VLANs, there is still a requirement for data to be transported which can cause contention and performance issues.

 Here we see the techniques of Layer 3 switching being useful where a routing algorithm is used to discover the fastest path through the switched network.
 Once a destination is actually located, a shorter layer 2 switched path can be used.
 This procedure is possible because the VLANS will actually overlay the physical switching fabric of the network.
 Obviously there is more to these techniques and indeed the design and construction of efficient switched networks is a large and interesting field.

-John Simmons, Is VPN Safe?
+John Simmons, american version of Netflix?
 Galsworthy Publications, 2013